 By Marina Garcia

-Let’s take a look at how Disney’s Four Keys prepared me to be the disciple-maker Christ called me to be and how you can implement them in your ministry.
+Let’s examine how Disney’s Four Keys prepared me to be the disciple-maker Christ called me to be and how you can implement them in your ministry.

 With thousands of people moving throughout the parks at any given time, safety is a top priority for Disney.
-From food to parade routes to maintenance of rides and attractions, safety is regarded as the highest key so that there may be order, clarity, and care for guests.
+From food and parade routes to maintenance of rides and attractions, safety is regarded as the highest priority so guests can have order, clarity, and care.

 I worked at an outdoor attraction, and it seemed like it rained almost every day that spring.
 At any sight of lightning, it was our responsibility to clear all park guests off of the shores of Tom Sawyer Island in case of a severe storm.
 I remember one storm in particular that left me soaked from head to toe as I did my best to control my raft against powerful winds.
 Later that afternoon, we checked the hiking trails on the Island and found dozens of fallen branches and debris lining the paths that had been covered with guests only a few hours before.

-Of course, it would be.
 We weren’t going to take chances with our guests; we’d invited them to the Happiest Place on Earth.
-While we couldn’t control the weather, we wanted them to feel like they could trust us not only with creating memories that would last a lifetime but also in caring for their well-being amidst the hustle and bustle of parades and park attractions.
+While we couldn’t control the weather, we wanted them to feel like they could trust us.
+Not only creating memories that would last a lifetime but also caring for their well-being amidst the hustle and bustle of parades and park attractions.

-If something goes wrong, Disney cast members will do everything within their power to return the magic to your trip.
+If something goes wrong, Disney cast members will do everything possible to return the magic to your trip.
 Cast members are encouraged to be positive, uplifting, and attentive to park guests’ needs, answering all questions from their wealth of knowledge about the park and all things Disney.

 Bottom line: it’s called customer service for a reason.